Jigsaw (teaching technique)

 The jigsaw technique is a method of organizing classroom activity that makes students dependent on each other to succeed.
 It breaks classes into groups that each assemble a piece of an assignment and synthesize their work when finished.
 It was designed by social psychologist Elliot Aronson to help weaken racial cliques in forcibly integrated schools.
 A study by John Hattie found that the jigsaw method benefits students' learning.

-The technique splits classes into mixed groups to work on small problems that the group collates into a outcome.
+The technique splits classes into mixed groups to work on small problems that the group collates into an outcome.
 For example, an in-class assignment is divided into topics.
 Students are then split into groups with one member assigned to each topic.
 Working individually, each student learns about their topic and presents it to their group.
 Next, students gather into groups divided by topic.
 Each member presents again to the topic group.
 In same-topic groups, students reconcile points of view and synthesize information.
 They create a final report.
 Finally, the original groups reconvene and listen to presentations from each member.
 The final presentations provide all group members with an understanding of their own material, as well as the findings that have emerged from topic-specific group discussion.

 The jigsaw technique is a cooperative learning method that brings about both individual accountability and achievement of the team goals.

 The process derives its name from the jigsaw puzzle because it involves putting the parts of the assignment together to form a whole picture.
 The assignment is divided into parts and the class is also divided into the same number of groups as that of the assignment.
 Each of these group is given a different topic and allowed to learn about it.
 These groups are shuffled to form new groups consisting of members from each group.